Making Decisions as a Couple Tests the Health of Your Relationship

 2 .
 When you are done writing, talk to each other about what you each consider ‘important decisions.’
 See if you can both AGREE on a combined list.

 3 .
-Write your new and agreed upon list of ‘important decisions’ that requires mutual discussion and agreement before deciding what to do or what not to do.
+Write your new and agreed-upon list of ‘important decisions’ that require mutual discussion and agreement before deciding what to do or what not to do.

-Those items that you agree should be in the ‘important decision’ category are not written in concrete.
-You can revisit this topic at any time in the future and together with your partner review your list and if desired, change it.
+Those items that you agree should be in the ‘important decision’ category can be re-negotiated because of changing circumstances.
+You can revisit this topic at any time in the future and, together with your partner, review your list and if desired, change it.